-Right now, Congress is making critical decisions about policies that help feed hungry kids through budget reconciliation legislation called the Build Back Better Act.
+Right now, the Senate is making critical decisions about policies that help feed hungry kids through budget reconciliation legislation called the Build Back Better Act.

-This is a once in a generation opportunity to invest in kids, and while there is much debate on Capitol Hill over the price tag of this bill, there are three equally important numbers Congress must consider:
+This is a once in a generation opportunity to invest in kids, and while there is much debate on Capitol Hill over the price tag of this bill, there are three equally important numbers the Senate must consider:

 - 9 million more kids in need could access free school meals.